BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Barbeyrac.md

-- Barbeyrac especially condemns Aristotle’s willingness to permit abortion in some circumstances (Politics 1335b19–26).
+- Barbeyrac especially condemns Aristotle’s willingness to permit abortion in some circumstances
+- Though he praises Hobbes, he also attacks him for treating self-interest as the only basis of society.